 - Increase access to high-quality medical care and emotional support for incarcerated pregnant women and mothers.

-- Provide funding for wraparound survivor-led trauma support for those who have experienced harassment or violence.
+- Provide funding for wraparound survivor-led trauma support for those who have experienced gender-based violence (GBV) and harassment.